giry-dev/mangrove-docs/docs/developers/SDK/technical-references/code/classes/CoreKandelInstance.md

 Gets the missing provision based on provision already available on Mangrove, potentially locked by existing offers, and the new distribution requiring provision.
 It assumes all the provision locked in the existingOffers will be made available via deprovision or due to offers being updated.

-**`Remarks`**

-If neither distribution nor askCount or bidCount is provided, then the current number of price points less the stepSize is used.

 #### Parameters

 | Name | Type | Description |